PmagPy/RockmagPy-notebooks/_sources/book/intro.md

 # RockmagPy: tools for rock magnetic data analysis

 RockmagPy is a module of the [PmagPy](https://pmagpy.github.io/PmagPy-docs/intro.html) tools written in Python that is focused on the analysis of rock magnetic data.
-The functions within RockmagPy facilitate the visualization and interpretation of the results from experiments such as hysteresis loops, low-temperature remenance experiments, and thermomagnetic curves.
+The functions within RockmagPy facilitate the visualization and interpretation of the results from experiments such as hysteresis loops, low-temperature remenance cycling, and thermomagnetic curves.

 RockmagPy is designed to work with the [MagIC database](https://earthref.org/MagIC).
-It enables manipulation of MagIC data sets as well as preparation of contributions for uploading to MagIC.
-Example notebooks have been developed to aid in the use of RockmagPy and to enable well-documented data analysis.
+It enables manipulation of MagIC data sets as well as the preparation of contributions for uploading to MagIC.
+Example notebooks have been developed to aid in the use of RockmagPy and with the goal of supporting well-documented data analysis.
 These notebooks can be downloaded from the [RockmagPy notebooks repository](https://github.com/pmagpy/rockmagpy-notebooks) to be run locally on one's computer or run in the cloud on the [EarthRef JupyterHub](https://jupyterhub.earthref.org/).

 ::::{grid} 1 1 2 3
 :class-container: text-center